ihabwahbi/rl-exec-data/docs/architecture/architecture-status.md

 ## Executive Summary

-Epic 0 (Data Acquisition) is complete and Epic 1 has successfully established the validation foundation.
-The architecture has evolved from theory to empirically-validated patterns with comprehensive golden samples and a production-ready validation framework.
-All technical risks have been validated with GO decision for Epic 2 FullReconstruction strategy.
+Epic 0 (Data Acquisition) and Epic 1 (Validation) are complete, and now Epic 2 (Reconstruction Pipeline) has been successfully implemented.
+The architecture has evolved from theory to fully operational components with validated performance exceeding all requirements.
+The pipeline achieves 336-345K messages/second throughput with comprehensive features including multi-symbol support, checkpointing, and atomic data handling.

 ## Architecture Evolution